 Instructions

-- Once onions and garlic are cooked, add diced potatoes to the pot and stir well to coat.
-Season with sea salt.
+- Once onions and garlic are cooked, add the salt and diced potatoes to the pot and stir well to coat.

 - Once the potatoes are tender add in frozen sweet peas and chopped fresh mint leaves and cook for another 5 minutes until bright green.